Building type

 The right coating route depends on how the building is used

-Industrial building coatings give factory, warehouse and distribution operators a way to restore weatherproofing and appearance across large roof and cladding areas without the cost and downtime of a full strip-and-replace, and every job we quote starts with a free site survey.
+Industrial units take a hard beating, and over thousands of square metres a small fault spreads fast.
+We restore the weatherproofing and the look across big roof and cladding areas without the cost and downtime of a strip-and-replace, and every job we quote starts with a free survey.

-- Enhance Professional Image Refurbishing the exterior improves your property's appearance, presenting a well-maintained and professional image to clients, visitors and staff.
+- Sharpen the image Refurbishing the exterior presents a well-kept, professional building to clients, visitors and staff.

-- Cost-Effective Alternative Coating is a cost-effective solution that restores and protects your building for many years, avoiding the significant expense and disruption of replacement.
+- Cheaper than replacement A coating restores and protects the building for many years, skipping the expense and disruption of a strip-and-replace.

 What matters here